 In 2022, Time Magazine published an article entitled Why the Children of Immigrants Are the Ones Getting Ahead in America, which covered how American immigrant families were known for training their heirs with upward mobility in mind, often focusing on hard work and education (Abramitzky & Boustan, 2022).
 American immigrant families emphasized the core idea of laying aside the parent-guardians' satisfaction to ensure the next generation succeeded.
 The missing factor within this equation was financial stewardship, as hard work and education did not necessarily result in having any money left over at the end of the month or their life.

-The problem identified for this research project was a lack of a generational inheritance that inspired young people aged 7 through 22 toward true prosperity.
+The problem identified for this research project was a lack of a generational inheritance that inspired young people aged seven through twenty-two toward true prosperity.
 The age of seven was chosen due to brain development.
-"Beginning at age 7, children's brains begin to absorb ideas such as working hard, connecting work to money, poverty versus wealth, and banks that lend/borrow" (Berti and Bombi, p.
+"Beginning at age 7, children's brains begin to absorb ideas such as working hard, connecting work to money, poverty versus wealth, and banks that lend/borrow" (Berti and Bombi, 1988, p.
 180-183).
-The age 22 was chosen because of their willingness to learn, after a potential season of stubbornness.
+The age twenty-two was chosen because of their willingness to learn after a potential season of stubbornness.
 "Individuals’ perceptions of their financial knowledge appear to drop after college as they enter the workforce.
 This may suggest a window of opportunity for financial counselors and advisors to help individuals as they begin their careers” (Tenney et al, 2021, p.
-89). {for bib see SR 890 100 Day Submitted}
+89).

 In this project, “true prosperity” was defined as financial stewardship that included the values of generosity, educated spending, investing, and work ethic.
 “True prosperity” is similar to financial well-being, a value within the United States and defined in secular terms according to the Consumer Financial Protection Bureau (CFPB):